 - Johannes Treutlein, Michael Dennis, Caspar Oesterheld, and Jakob Foerster: "A New Formalism, Method and Open Issues for Zero-Shot Coordination".
 ICML 2021.

 - Caspar Oesterheld and Vincent Conitzer: "Safe Pareto improvements for delegated game playing".
-AAMAS 2021.
+Short version published at AAMAS 2021.
+Published in JAAMAS 36.
 Also presented at the 2019 EAF research retreat and the Cooperative AI Workshop at NeurIPS 2020.
-[Extended version, Talk at AAMAS (15 min), Poster]
+[Talk at AAMAS (15 min), Poster]

 - Caspar Oesterheld and Vincent Conitzer: "Decision Scoring Rules".
 WINE 2020.
 Also presented at the 2019 EAF research retreat, CMID 2020, GAMES 2020/1, DIMACS Forecasting 2021, GAIW 2021, COMSOC 2021.
 [Extended version, Poster, talk at CMID 2020 (40min)]